CLICK IMAGE TO ENLARGE

 After the ceremony, the bride will leave her village to live in the village of her husband.

-A new bond will transform her to a wife.
+A new bond is formed she's a wife.

 Rejoicing in her gain,